 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is backing up current configurations so important?
+Why is backing up configurations before changes considered a best practice?

 Open an interactive chat with Bash